linode/docs/docs/products/networking/dns-manager/guides/create-domain/index.md

 ## Open the Create Domain Form in the Cloud Manager

-Figuuring out how to create a domain starts with getting into the system.
+Figuring out how to create a domain starts with getting into the system.
 Log in to the [Cloud Manager](https://cloud.linode.com/) and choose **Domains** from the left navigation menu.
 Click the **Create Domain** button.
 This opens the [Domain Create](https://cloud.linode.com/domains/create) form.

 ## Select the Zone Type